ShuoqiChen/Monte-Carlo-Localization-Wean-Hall/README.md

 # Monte Carlo Localization of Wean Hall
-A simple course project in cooperation with Mosam Dhabi and Sara Misra
+A simple particle filter demo in cooperation with Mosam Dhabi and Sara Misra

 **What is Monte Carlo Localization?**